-TAKE ME TO is the first of a new series we'll be doing monthly featuring different Caribbean island destination that are unspoiled.
+TAKE ME TO is the first of a new series we'll be doing monthly featuring different Caribbean island destinations that are unspoiled.
 These are travel jewels you must visit if you want to be one with warm tropic oceans, nature and fresh caught meals.

 This month its all about South Caicos.
 One of the smaller inhabited islands in the Turks and Caicos chain.
 The island is home to roughly 1,300 residents — small even by Caribbean standards.
-Everyone knows everyone on this hidden gem and its probably one of the most naturally beautiful islands in the Caribbean.
-South Caicos only 8.5 miles long is 40 miles Southeast of Providenciales and known for its seclusion, exclusivity and jaw dropping beautiful ocean waters.
+Everyone knows everyone on this hidden gem and its probably one of the most naturally beautiful islands in the Caribbean chain.
+South Caicos only 8.5 miles long is 40 miles Southeast of Providenciales is known for its seclusion, exclusivity and jaw dropping beautiful ocean waters.
 This is the perfect island to commune with unspoiled nature.

 #1 GETTING THERE: